zacherytcox/stelligent-u/02-s3/README.md

 _Can you still retrieve old versions of the object you removed?_

+>Yes.
+AWS places a delete marker but keeps all versions of the object.

 ##### Question: Deleting All Versions

 _How would you delete all versions?_
+>From CLI, you would need to delete all versions individually.
+From other methods, such as API or console, you can delete multiple objects (versions included).

 #### Lab 2.3.3: Tagging S3 Resources